beet-software/dorm/docs/docs/reference/performance.md

 The common stream contract fixes result shape and error delivery, not event frequency, backend listener cost, or cross-engine update latency.
-Streams also remain attached to their selected source in SynchronizedEngine.
+Streams also remain attached to their selected source in `SynchronizedEngine`.

 ## Fallback and synchronization

-SynchronizedEngine performs finite primary reads first.
+`SynchronizedEngine` performs finite primary reads first.
 A classified fallback can add the cost of trying one or more replicas.
 Empty and null results do not trigger fallback.